alexsohr/autodoc/instructions/features.md

         }
     }
     ```

-3.
+3. **Add "A modal box with MCP instructions from mcp/README.md and add to Clipboard" Button on top of each mcp configuration:**
-4. **Add "Copy to Clipboard" Button:**
+    * Include a button that allows the user to open a modal box to see the specific repository mcp documentation and easily copy the entire JSON configuration block to their clipboard, providing immediate utility and a smooth user journey.
-    * Include a button that allows the user to easily copy the entire JSON configuration block to their clipboard, providing immediate utility and a smooth user journey.
+    * ABSOLUTE_PATH_TO_AUTODOC_MCP_SERVER, AUTODOC_SERVER_URL and TARGET_REPOSITORY_URL should be automatically filled in based on the selected repository.

 ### Feature 6: llms.txt Generation